googlearchive/friendlypix/web/README.md

   <!-- TODO(DEVELOPER): Paste the initialization snippet from: Firebase Console > Add Firebase to your web app. -->
   ```

-2. In web directory, locate the **storage.rules** file and replace the storage bucket location with the one from firebase project.
+2. In the web directory, locate the **storage.rules** file and replace the storage bucket location with the one from firebase project.
 The location is the storageBucket parameter in the initialization snippet:

   ```javascript
   // TODO: Change the <STORAGE_BUCKET> placeholder below